Danijel Subašić: Return to Hajduk Split

 After one year without a contract, Subašić rejoined his old club Hajduk Split on 22 September 2021.

+Retirement

+On 28 May 2023, Subašić announced his retirement from professional football.

 International career

 Subašić made his international debut with the Croatian under-21 national team, in a friendly match against Denmark on 1 March 2006.
 During the same year, he won a total of 6 international caps with the team, including two competitive appearances in the qualifying for the 2007 European Under-21 Championship.

-In 2009, he was called up to the Croatian national team at the full international level, and made his debut for the team on 14 November 2009 in a friendly match against Liechtenstein in Vinkovci, playing the full 90 minutes and keeping a clean sheet in Croatia's 5–0 win.
+In 2009, he was called up to the Croatia national team at the full international level, and made his debut for the team on 14 November 2009 in a friendly match against Liechtenstein in Vinkovci, playing the full 90 minutes and keeping a clean sheet in Croatia's 5–0 win.
 In May 2010, he won another two international caps in friendly matches, in the away fixtures at Austria and Estonia, keeping clean sheets in both matches.
 After Stipe Pletikosa retired from international football in 2014, Subašić became Croatia's first-choice goalkeeper.